Politics1

 Independent American PartyINDEPENDENT AMERICAN PARTY - The small Independent American Party has existed for years in several Western states, with an ideology grounded in conservative Mormon political beliefs.
 In fact, the party's name is derived from an 1844 Mormon prophesy by Mosiah Hancock.
 Converting the unaffiliated IAP state party organizations -- united by a common Christian conservative ideology (similar to the Constitution Party) -- into a national IAP organization was an effort started in 1998 by members of Utah IAP.
 The Idaho IAP and Nevada IAP subsequently affiliated with the fledgling US-IAP in 1998.
 Since then, the party has established small chapters in some other states, but shows no real signs of any real growth.
 The bulk of the IAP activities remain concentrated in Utah, Nevada and Oregon.
 The various IAP state parties endorsed Constitution Party nominee Howard Phillips for President in 1996 and 2000.
 In December 2000, the IAP's national chairman issued a statement noting third parties in general registered a "dismal" performance in the Presidential election -- and questioned the IAP's future participation in Presidential campaigns.
 Instead, he suggested that the IAP limit itself to congressional, state and local races in the future.
 The party routinely fields numerous candidates each election year in Utah and Nevada.
 Army veteran and frequent candidate Kyle Koptike was the IAP presidential nominee in 2020 (26th place - 815 votes).

 PEACE AND FREEDOM PARTY - Founded in the 1960s as a left-wing party opposed to the Vietnam War, the party reached its peak of support in 1968 when it nominated Black Panther leader Eldridge Cleaver for President.
 Peace & Freedom Party - 1968Although a convicted felon, Cleaver captured nearly 37,000 votes (ironically, Cleaver ultimately became a Reagan Republican in the early 1980s, and was later a crack cocaine addict in the late 1980s, before emerging as an environmental activist in the late 1990s).
 Famed "baby doctor" Benjamin Spock -- a socialist, pacifist and staunch opponent of the Vietnam War -- was the PFP Presidential nominee in 1972.
 Since then, the small party has largely been dominated by battling factions of Marxist-Leninists (aligned with the communist Workers World Party (WWP), which later split into the militant revolutionary Party of Socialism & Liberation (PSL)), Trotskyists, and true democratic socialists.
 The PFP today is small is a self-described "feminist socialist party" with activities centered only in California.
-In 1996, the PFP successfully blocked an attempt by the WWP to capture the PFP's Presidential nomination for their party's nominee.
-In a sign of the party's serious decline in support, the PFP's poor showing in the 1998 statewide elections caused the party to lose its California ballot status.
-The PFP finally regained California ballot status in 2003 -- and immediately fielded a sizable slate of candidates.
 In 2008, the party let consumer activist Ralph Nader use their California ballot line in support of his Independent run for President.
 In 2009, the party announced plans to try expanding into "a nationwide electoral party dedicated to socialism, feminism, democracy, environmentalism, and racial equality."
 The communist PSL's candidates captured several key PFP statewide candidate nominations in California in 2010, but then lost control again in 2012 when the PFP nominated comic actress Rosanne Barr for President (6th place - 67,500 votes - 0.05%).
-Since then, the PFP did not field their own ticket in 2016 or 2020, and instead endorsed the nominees of the PSL.
+Since 2012, the PFP has merely endorsed the presidential nominees of the PSL The PFP continue to reliably field a handful of state and federal candidates each cycle in California..

 PIRATE PARTY - The US Pirate PartyUS Pirate Party is the US affiliate of the European-based Pirate Parties International umbrella group, a global movement founded in 2006 with affiliates active in nearly 70 nations.
 The USPP was founded the same year.
 The various Pirate parties support protection of privacy and civil liberties, reform of copyright laws to reflect open source and free culture values, government transparency, rolling back corporate personhood and corporate welfare, and egalitarianism and meritocracy based on the hacker ethic.
 "We support the legalization of sharing movies, music and other art online, so our opponents would call us the Pirate Party anyway.
 We feel it’s better to reclaim that name.
 Historically, pirate ships had a tradition of egalitarian radical democracy, and provided a refuge for social outcasts and escaped slaves from a society unfriendly to them.
 We’re anti-establishment, so pirates declaring mutiny seems like a good metaphor for us.
 We believe politics and activism can have a sense of humor while still being dead serious," they playfully explain.
 The USPP began fielding a handful of political candidates in 2012, but very little ballot activity since then.
 The USPP has chapters in a few states.

 PROHIBITION PARTY - "If you are a reform-minded conservative and a non-drinker, the Prof. Harold Munn for President (Prohibition) 1964Prohibition Party wants you," exclaimed an official party message in 2002.
 The Prohibition Party -- founded in 1869 and billing themselves as "America's Oldest Third Party" -- espouses a generally ultra-conservative Christian social agenda mixed with anti-drug and international anti-communist views.
 The party's strongest showing was in 1892, when former Congressman John Bidwell received nearly 273,000 votes (2.3% - 4th place).
 The late, long-time Prohibition Party's leader Earl Dodge, the party's six-time presidential nominee, scored the all-time low for the party (140 votes in 2004).
 The party's 2020 presidential nomination process was a fiasco.
-First they nominated a neo-Confederate activist, but his radical views caused a party rift and forced him to withdraw shortly after claiming he was "sabotaged."
-Then they picked a second nominee, but he withdrew soon after citing health problems.
+First they nominated a neo-Confederate activist, but his radical views caused a party rift and forced him to withdraw shortly after, claiming he was "sabotaged."
+They next picked a second nominee, but he withdrew soon after citing health problems.
 Eventually, they settled on conservative activist and frequent candidate Phil Collins as their 2020 replacement nominee (ballot states in 4 states - 13th place - 6,300 votes).
-The Prohibition Party also fields one or two local candidates from time to time.
+Retired businessman Michael Wood is the party's 2024 presidential nominee.
+The Prohibition Party also fields a few local candidates from time to time.
 Additional party-related web sites are the Partisan Prohibition Historical Society and Facebook: Prohibition Party.

 SOCIALIST PARTY USA - The SPUSA are true democratic socialists -- advocating left-wing electoral change versus militant revolutionary change.
 Many of the SP members could easily be members Eugene Debs for Presidentof the left-wing faction of the Democratic Party.
 Unlike most of the other political parties on this page with "Socialist" in their names, the SP has always been staunchly anti-communist.
 The original Socialist Party USA was founded by labor union leader, ex-Democratic elected official and pacifist Eugene V. Debs in 1900, the SP was once a mighty national third party.
 Debs himself was the SP nominee for president five times between 1900 and 1920.
 Debs received over 900,000 votes (6%) in 1912 -- the SP's best showing ever.
 Former minister and journalist Norman Thomas was the SP Presidential nominee 6 times between 1928 and 1948 -- his best showing being 883,000 votes (2.2%) in 1932.
 The SP also elected congressmen, mayors and other officials throughout the 20th Century (largely during the 1910s through 1950s).
 The party withered and splintered so much that, by the last 1972, it barely existed.
 The Democratic Socialists of American and the Social Democrats USA -- both linked above -- are the other splinter groups from the original Debs/Thomas SP entity.
 Activists from the old SP reconstituted the party in 1976 and began to again field SPUSA national tickets for the first time in over two decades.
 They also field a small number of state/local candidates each cycle.
 In 2020, SPUSA co-nominated Green Party presidential nominee Howie Hawkins.
 But, in 2024, they are back to fielding their own candidate: college professor and longtime SPUSA activist Bill Stodden is their presidential nominee.
 SPUSA's youth wing -- the Young People's Socialist League -- has been in existence since the early 1900s.
 Other SPUSA sites: Socialist National Committee / VoteSocialist.org (campaigns/candidates) and The Socialist (newsletter).